-This recipe for Chocolate Swirl Buns makes a soft, rich, buttery dough that’s filled with a decadent filling of chocolate and a bit of cinnamon.
+This recipe for Chocolate Swirl Buns makes a soft, rich, buttery dough that’s filled with a decadent filling of chocolate and a hint of cinnamon.
 These really are to die for!

 Baked fresh, these Chocolate Swirl Buns melt in your mouth!
 They are light and delicate, just like a bun should be!
-This recipe unite cinnamon bun lovers with chocolate lovers.
+This recipe unites cinnamon bun lovers with chocolate lovers.

 Yesterday was my son’s sixth birthday and because he’s crazy about cinnamon buns I thought I’d try making something similar, but with a bit of a twist.